badoo/techblog/_posts/2014-10-05-css-centre-boxes.markdown

 4. The items in the grid are left aligned.
 5. The amount of grid items are not predetermined.
 6. The screen width is not fixed (ie. users can resize on desktop or change the device orientation on mobile)
-7. This grid should work on "all" smart phones and desktop browsers.
+7. This grid should work on "all" smartphones and desktop browsers.

 If we depict these requirements graphically: